-Please note that geocaching with traditional physical caches is not permitted in the park without the permission of the National Park Service.
+Please note that placing physical caches is not permitted in the park without the permission of the National Park Service.
 Existing physical caches are sponsored and maintained by the National Park Service.
 Unauthorized caches will be removed by park management.

 What is Geocaching?

 1. Parking is available at or near each coordinate.

 2. As with all park visitors, you are required to pay the park entrance fee at the park entrance stations.
 The Petrified Forest National Park Annual Pass or the America the Beautiful Annual Pass, Senior Pass, Access Pass, or Volunteer Pass can be used in lieu of paying the entrance fee.
 There is no fee to participate in the Geocache Program.

 3. Caches are only available during park operating hours.

 4. At the EarthCache sites, there are no physical caches to be found.
 You do not need to find a physical box to continue the program.
 Instead you will be required to search for hidden clues and respond to the requirements of the creator of the EarthCache.